Carlo Acutis: Shrines and relics

 Since the beatification ceremony on 10 October 2020, his relics have been on display with his tomb in the Church of Santa Maria Maggiore.
 The relic of the heart is preserved in the cathedral of San Rufino in Assisi, in the altar dedicated to the Blessed, which was inaugurated on 16 October 2022.

 A relic containing some locks of his hair is exposed for public veneration in the Church of San Francis in Rabat, on the island of Gozo, Malta.
 Similar relics are preserved and exhibited, since 11 September 2023, in Alife, at the sanctuary of the Madonna delle Grazie, and at the Parish of San Tommaso Apostolo in Rome, in the Infernetto district.
 A relic "ex capillis" is exhibited at the parish of San Gennaro in Benevento since 20 April 2025.

 The church of Our Lady of Dolours in London, where Acutis was baptised, has a shrine near the font, converted from a former confessional box, where one of his hairs is held in a relic-holder.

 The Catholic Church has condemned the unauthorised sale of relics purportedly belonging to Acutis.
 Items such as locks of hair were reportedly auctioned online for substantial sums, prompting the Diocese of Assisi to call for police intervention.
 Church officials condemned the sale of the relics.
 Italian prosecutors began an investigation into the sale of the relics.

+On September 7, 2025, the world's first church dedicated to Saint Carlo Acutis was consecrated in Pallikkara, a village near Kochi, India.